Customer: NRM North

 As a result, the river exhibits degraded sediment and water quality conditions in most upstream reaches that require active intervention to remediate.

-BMT was commissioned to develop a numerical model to support the development of such intervention strategies.
+We were commissioned to develop a numerical model to support the development of such intervention strategies.

 The model was used successfully to investigate the potential effectiveness of a range of structural and environmental alterations to the estuary.
 Some scenarios showed marked improvement in places, but with deleterious consequences elsewhere.